 The Debt Destroyer Program consists of six steps.
-Each step includes a video explanation and activities you will need to complete.
+Each step includes a video and workbook activity you will need to complete.
 The six steps are:

 - 1. Stop the Bleeding

 - 2. Build a Safety Net

 - 3. Confront Your Debt

 - 4. Know Your Cash Flow

 - 5. Adjust Your Cash Flow

 - 6. Pay It Down!